Severson-Group/eMach/docs/source/EM_analyzers/bfield_spm_inner_rotor.rst

 **********************************
 The outer stator B field analyzer returns a `BFieldSPM_InnerRotor` object.
 This object has methods such as `radial` and `tan` which can be used to determine B fields across the airgap of the machine.
-Users must specify the desired harmonics, orientation of the rotor d-axis, and the radius at which the fields are to be determined to utilize the methods of `SPM_InnerRotorPMField`.
+Users must specify the desired harmonics, orientation of the rotor d-axis, and the radius at which the fields are to be determined to utilize the methods of `BFieldSPM_InnerRotor`.

 Example code using the analyzer to determine and plot :math:`B_n` and :math:`B_{tan}` at the center of the airgap is provided below
 (continuation from previous code block):